roonakyadav/meta-hackathon/README.md

 # AI Incident Response — OpenEnv Environment

-A competitive OpenEnv submission for the Meta × Hugging Face hackathon.
+A cmpetitive OpenEnv submission for the Meta × Hugging Face hackathon.
 This environment simulates **distributed system incident response** — agents must reason over cascading failures, misleading logs, and dependency chains to restore a multi-service system.
 It is specifically designed to defeat pattern-matching and reward genuine causal reasoning.

 ---